About the IGDA

 A: As a nonprofit professional association, the IGDA is not positioned to act as a source of funding for your idea, and our staff do not have the time to act as a business-to-business connector.
 We strongly encourage you to get involved in the IGDA community, and through that interaction, you may find the help you’re seeking.

 A: As a nonprofit professional association, the IGDA is not positioned to act as a source of funding for your idea/project/event.
-If you are crowdfunding your game or project on Kickstarter, approved projects can be added to our branded IGDA page.
-This opportunity is a free member benefit for projects created by IGDA members.

 A: As a nonprofit professional association, the IGDA is not positioned to act as a marketing agent or social media manager for your project/event.
 Consider connecting with the IGDA Marketing special interest group to see if someone may be available to help you with marketing.